icecave/isolator/README.md

     // First a mocked isolator instance is created ...
     $this->isolator = Phake::mock('IcecaveStudios\Isolator\Isolator');

-    // That isolator instance is provided to the MyDocument instance that is to be test ...
+    // That isolator instance is provided to the MyDocument instance that is to be tested ...
     $this->myDocument = new MyDocument('foo.txt', $this->isolator);
   }